joshlohx/project-1-abs-etl/project-plan.md

 ## Consumers

-What users would find your data useful?
-How do they want to access the data?

-> The users of the dataset are Data Analysts who are interested in upcoming and the latest movie releases.
+> This dataset serves data analysts who are interested in tracking and analysing upcoming and recent movie releases.

 ## Questions

-What questions are you trying to answer with your data?
-How will your data support your users?

 > - What are the highest rated recent film releases?
 > - What movies are currently in cinemas for a specific genre I like?